Mithu Sanyal: Life and work

 On 17 February 2017, an article by Sanyal and the journalist Marie Albrecht published in the German newspaper Die Tageszeitung sparked a controversy.
 After interviewing people who had experienced sexual violence, they suggested an alternative, additional term for self-identification of Opfer (victims), namely Erlebende sexualisierter Gewalt (people experiencing sexual violence).
 Politically Incorrect, a right-wing German blog, published Sanyal's private e-mail address, whereupon she received rape and death threats.
 Her article was widely discussed in mainstream media, and even the German feminist linguist Luise F. Pusch commented upon it in her blog.
 Hundreds of people also wrote e-mails to Sanyal showing her solidarity.
 In July 2019, the investigative journalism newsroom Correctiv published a statement about the incident, titled No, Mithu Sanyal did not tell victims that a rape could be an experience (Nein, Mithu Sanyal hat Opfern nicht geraten, eine Vergewaltigung könne "auch Erleben sein").

 In 2021, Sanyal published her first novel, Identitti, about a professor of postcolonial theory who named herself after the Hindu goddess Saraswati and falsely claims to be of Indian descent.
 When she turns out to be German and to have darkened her skin, the ensuing scandal is told from the perspective of one of her students, Nivedita, who like Sanyal has a Polish mother and an Indian father.
 Using the pseudonym Identitti, Nivedita is the author of a blog and several social media accounts, on which she comments on topics such as racism, migration, sexual identity and orientation as well as identity politics.
 The character Saraswati alludes to the case of Rachel Dolezal.
 The novel has received mostly positive reviews.

 In October 2021, Sanyal was admitted to the PEN Centre Germany.
 Sanyal was among the members who left when the organisation split due to the Russian invasion of Ukraine, and she was elected to be on the board of the newly founded PEN Berlin.

 Sanyal's 2024 novel, Antichristie, was longlisted for the German Book Prize.

 Sanyal and her husband live in Düsseldorf-Oberbilk, Germany.
 They have two children, a son and a daughter.
 She told the magazine Stern that she has had several abortions.

 Awards

 Among other awards, Sanyal has received the Dietrich-Oppenberg-Medienpreis by the foundation Stiftung Lesen three times for her radio features about cultural history.
 Her novel Identitti was shortlisted for the German Book Prize in 2021.
+In 2026, Sanyal was awarded the Heinrich Mann Prize for essayistics.
+In the same year, she was awarded the 10-week London scholarship from the German Literature Fund, as Writer-in-Residence at Queen Mary University of London.